 Command turns an action into an object.
-That sounds simple, but it enables powerful capabilities:
+That sounds small, but it unlocks capabilities that plain method calls struggle with:

 - queueing